Pens used for comparison and images in this article starting with the main image:

 Ballpoint pens vs rollerball pens, you need not understand the mechanics.
 You only need to find the one of your choice according to your wish.

-The major three designs of the ball-point pen are; the stick pen, the retractable pen, and the twist ballpoint pen.
+Major three designs of the ballpoint pen are; stick pen, retractable pen, and the twist ballpoint pen.
 Each design has its own unique parts:

-• The twist pen; Tip, grip, decorative ring, ballpoint, twist mechanism, ink refill.
+- Twist pen; Tip, grip, decorative ring, ballpoint, twist mechanism, refill.

-I hope I have explained the differences if you have questions please ask in the comments.
-You can find me on any of the social media channels listed in the footer.
+I hope I have explained the diversity if you have questions please ask in the comments.
+You can find me on any of the social media channels in the footer.